The Offset Program

 Citizens, customers and agencies of the State of Iowa are able to receive funds owed to them that they might not otherwise have a means of collecting.

 We welcome inquiries about the program.
-Send your email to the Offset Program and we are happy to answer your questions.
+Send your email to the Offset Program.

 History of the Offset Program